 Portrait photography has recently sparked further inspiration; the relationship between a subject and the composition is fascinating: slight movements change surroundings while the scenery too affects the model’s framing and lighting.
 Finding the perfect balance between both scene and subject is a challenge with endless possibilities but just as many rewards.

 Continuously evolving, my passion for photography aims to document the essence of beauty in many forms – people and nature.
-My so far journey has been an absolute joy and, because of this, I don’t think I can ever take another moment for granted.
+My journey so far has been an absolute joy and, because of this, I don’t think I can ever take another moment for granted.

 After receiving my photography certificate from New York Institute of Photography I continued to supplement my passion with various courses at the Northern Alberta Institute of Technology and Metro Continuing Education.
 I am currently learning alongside other photographers in the the Offbeat Community.